Postcards From Left of Center

 Finding the right postcards felt like an important decision.
 A “voter postcard” industry has popped up and flourished to cater to all your get-out-the-vote needs.
 Postcards to Voters sells volunteer-designed cards and there’s a wide assortment on Etsy.
 But what message to chose?
 YOUR VOTE MATTERS, or CHANGE REQUIRES ACTION, or YOUR VOTE = YOUR VOICE, or BE A VOTER?

-My friend Melissa is a brilliant designer—she was the driving force behind a blue and white billboard on PA Highway 81 that said, “IF YOU’RE SEEING THIS, THERE IS STILL TIME TO VOTE THEM ALL OUT!”
+A friend who’s a brilliant designer—was the driving force behind a blue and white billboard on PA Highway 81 that said, “IF YOU’RE SEEING THIS, THERE IS STILL TIME TO VOTE THEM ALL OUT!”
 Okay, it wasn’t exactly issue-neutral, but it was pretty darn good messaging—depending on which side of the billboard you stood.
 She designed a series of graphically elegant and succinct cards on thick, refrigerator-worthy stock.
-They are my preferred cards.
+They were my preferred cards—until I was inspired to design my own!

-With a tall stack of Melissa’s cards, rolls of 35-cent stamps, and a book bag’s worth of back-to-school supplies, it was time to begin writing.
+With a tall stack of postcards, rolls of 35-cent stamps, and a book bag’s worth of back-to-school supplies, it was time to begin writing.
 I settled in at my claw-footed, drop-front writing desk to do my part to protect our Democracy—one postcard at a time.

 The next decision was what pen to use?
 As a left-of-center lefty, I always have to mind the southpaw-smudge, as I drag my hand across a once perfectly good and fresh sentence.
 Consulting with another left-hander, we concurred that the quick-drying, quotidian and dependable Sharpie is the only way to go.
 Black or blue Ultra Fine Point, of course.